Tobi-De/dj-shop-cart/README.md

 - Add api reference in readme
 - Add Used by section to readme
-- Add a redis storage backend and rework the api for easy integration of custom storage backends
 - More examples
 - Complete the example project
 - Write more tests